Lino Grech

 Lino Grech (1930 – 2 December 2013) was a Maltese actor, writer and director.

-Born in Sliema, Grech was noted for his role on the television drama F'Bahar Wiehed (1970s), the first Maltese-language television series, which broadcast on TVM.
+Born in Sliema, Grech was noted for his role on the television drama (1970s), the first Maltese-language television series, which broadcast on TVM.

 Lino Grech died on the night of 1 December 2013, aged 83, at the Mater Dei Hospital in Msida.
 His funeral mass took place in his hometown of Sliema on 4 December.
-He was survived by his wife, Frances, and their children.
+He had a wife named Frances and three sons.